 Justin joined Watsi on November 4th, 2014.
-Three years ago, Justin became the 2511th member to automatically support a new Watsi patient every month.
-Since then, 3,199 more people have become monthly donors!
-Justin's most recent donation traveled 6,200 miles to support Dalin, a young student from Cambodia, to fund a mastoidectomy ear surgery.
+Five years ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Justin's most recent donation traveled 6,200 miles to support Phuon, a tuk tuk driver from Cambodia, to fund severe burn treatment.

 Dalin is a third grade student from Cambodia.
 She enjoys reading books and playing with her two sisters.
 When she was five years old, Dalin had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Dalin experiences hearing loss, discharge, infection, and headaches.
 She frequently has difficulty focusing in class and has trouble communicating with others.
 She has undergone five days of antibiotic injections in her ear to attempt to clear the infection prior to operation, and now requires surgery.
 Dalin traveled to our medical partner's care center to receive treatment.
 On January 13th, she will undergo a mastoidectomy procedure in her left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that my daughter's ear issue will be resolved and that I won't have to worry about her anymore." -Dalin's Mother